chardbres/first-heroku-app/README.md

 ```

 If you have seeds or examples, or if you've updated seeds or examples, you
-should also run them on heroku.
+should also run them on Heroku.

 ```sh
 heroku run rails db:seed